Divorce & Separation

 Our solicitors will advise you of your legal rights, clearly explain the steps involved in obtaining a judicial separation and assist with the preparation of the judicial separation papers.

 It is sensible to have a separation agreement prepared by a solicitor who will outline how the financial arrangements are to operate in the future.
 Sometimes, it is possible to deal with all future financial arrangements, which can subsequently be confirmed by a Divorce Court.
-However, as with Judicial Separation, pensions cannot be split or shared because only a court may make a Pension Sharing Order.
+However, as with Judicial Separation, a Pension Sharing Order cannot be made.

 Should you choose to instruct Dutton Gregory for your separation agreements, we will ensure you are fully informed on what the agreement entails and the benefits and implications it can impose.
 Our team will draft a robust separation agreement and guide you through negotiations should they be necessary.

 When a couple divorces or separates, they are required to make an agreement concerning their finances.
-Until a financial order or divorce financial settlement order has been granted, the divorced couple will remain financially linked until they remarry or enter a civil partnership.
+Until a financial order or divorce financial settlement order has been granted, the divorced couple will remain financially linked.

 Our separation and divorce lawyers have assisted clients from all backgrounds and circumstances with making arrangements for their finances.
 We help clients arrange mutual agreements where possible, but should the court’s assistance be necessary, we have a positive track record of securing the outcome our client desires.